-- Patients 46 through 75 years of age by the end of the measurement period with a qualifying encounter during the measurement period, as specified in the measure criteria - Include patients with birthdate on or after January 1, 1949, and birthdate on or before December 31, 1978.
-Numerator: Column C
+- Patients 46 through 75 years of age by the end of the measurement period with a qualifying encounter during the measurement period, as specified in the measure criteria - o Include patients with birthdate on or after January 1, 1950, and birthdate on or before December 31, 1979.

 - Patients with one or more screenings for colorectal cancer.
-Appropriate screenings are defined by any one of the following criteria: - Fecal occult blood test (FOBT) during the measurement period - Stool deoxyribonucleic acid (DNA) (sDNA) with fecal immunochemical test (FIT)- during the measurement period or the 2 years prior to the measurement period - Flexible sigmoidoscopy during the measurement period or the 4 years prior to the measurement period - Computerized tomography (CT) colonography during the measurement period or the 4 years prior to the measurement period - o Colonoscopy during the measurement period or the 9 years prior to the measurement period
+Appropriate screenings are defined by any one of the following criteria: - Fecal occult blood test (FOBT) during the measurement period - Stool deoxyribonucleic acid (DNA) (sDNA) with fecal immunochemical test (FIT)- during the measurement period or the 2 years prior to the measurement period - o Flexible sigmoidoscopy during the measurement period or the 4 years prior to the measurement period - Computerized tomography (CT) colonography during the measurement period or the 4 years prior to the measurement period - o Colonoscopy during the measurement period or the 9 years prior to the measurement period

-- Denominator Exclusions - Patients with a diagnosis or past history of colorectal cancer or total colectomy - Patients who were receiving palliative care or hospice care for any part of the measurement period - Patients aged 66 or older by the end of the measurement period who were living long-term in a nursing home any time on or before the end of the measurement period - Patients aged 66 and older by the end of the measurement period with an indication of frailty for any part of the measurement period who also meet any of the following advanced illness criteria: advanced illness with one inpatient visit or two outpatient visits during the measurement period or the year prior; or taking dementia medications during the measurement period or the year prior - Denominator Exceptions - Not applicable
+- Denominator Exclusions - o Patients who were in hospice care for any part of the measurement period - o Patients with a diagnosis or past history of total colectomy or colorectal cancer - Patients aged 66 and older by the end of the measurement period with an indication of frailty for any part of the measurement period who also meet any of the following advanced illness criteria: advanced illness diagnosis during the measurement period or the year prior; or taking dementia medications during the measurement period or the year prior - o Patients aged 66 and older by the end of the measurement period who were living long-term in a nursing home any time on or before the end of the measurement period - o Patients receiving palliative care for any part of the measurement period - Denominator Exceptions - o Not applicable

-- DO NOT count digital rectal exam (DRE) or FOBT tests performed in an office setting or performed on a sample collected via DRE. - The measure may include screenings performed outside the age range of patients referenced in the initial populations.
+- DO NOT count digital rectal exam (DRE) or FOBTs performed in an office setting or performed on a sample collected via DRE. - The measure may include screenings performed outside the age range of patients referenced in the initial populations.
 Screenings that occur prior to the measurement period are valid to meet the measure criteria.

-- The patient must have a countable visit reported on Table 5 of the UDS Report in the measurement period to be included in this measure. - There are two FOBT test options: the guaiac fecal occult blood test (gFOBT) and the immunochemical-based fecal occult blood test (iFOBT). - Lab tests (FOBT and sDNA with FIT) performed elsewhere must be confirmed by documentation in the chart: either a copy of the test results or correspondence between the clinic personnel and the performing lab/provider showing the results. - FOBTs can be used to document meeting the numerator criteria.
+- The patient must have a countable visit reported on Table 5 of the UDS Report in the measurement period to be included in this measure. - There are two FOBT options: the guaiac fecal occult blood test (gFOBT) and the immunochemical-based fecal occult blood test (iFOBT). - Lab tests (FOBT and sDNA with FIT) performed elsewhere must be confirmed by documentation in the patient's health record: either a copy of the test results or correspondence between the clinic personnel and the performing lab/provider showing the results. - FOBTs can be used to document meeting the numerator criteria.
 This test, if performed, is required each measurement period.
-For example, a patient who had an FOBT in November 2023 would still need one in 2024.

-- Collect stool specimens for FOBT and sDNA with FIT, as recommended by the manufacturer. - FOBT and sDNA with FIT test kits can be mailed to patients, but receipt, processing, and documentation of the test sample is required. - DO NOT use self-reported test results.
+For example, a patient who had an FOBT in November 2024 would still need one in 2025. - Collect stool specimens for FOBT and sDNA with FIT, as recommended by the manufacturer. - FOBT and sDNA with FIT test kits can be mailed to patients, but receipt, processing, and documentation of the test sample is required. - DO NOT use self-reported test results.